Tri95182/CS314T17mapProject/reports/TriFriendsFeedback.md

 --Added bonus it would make you site look less like Googles Prohaska-CS Boulder kid
 I'm a CS kid, if it work at the end of the day it works, it seems like your site works for building trip so its good.
+Peter
+- It would like the ablity to have directions
+-- Adding streets would be dope